hyperhq/docs.hyper.sh-hyper/Feature/container/cron.md

 In Hyper.sh, cron is a system service that runs scheduled jobs at given intervals or times, just like the cron unix service but work with the containers.

 ## Cron expression
-The reference documentation for this implementation is found at [here](https://en.wikipedia.org/wiki/Cron#CRON_expression), which I copy/pasted here with modifications where this implementation differs:
+The original Cron reference documentation for this implementation is found at [here](https://en.wikipedia.org/wiki/Cron#CRON_expression), where Hyper Cron implementation differs:

 	Field name     Mandatory?
 Allowed values    Allowed special characters
 	----------     ----------   --------------    --------------------------